GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ## How Does This Work?

-Apple currently distributes the Federal Common Policy CA (FCPCA/COMMON) through its pre-installed Operating System Trust Stores for iOS, macOS, and tvOS.
+Apple currently distributes the Federal Common Policy CA (COMMON) through its pre-installed operating system Trust Stores for iOS, macOS, and tvOS.

 Three root CA certificate _types_ reside in Apple's Trust Stores:

 - _Trusted Certificates_ &mdash; Trusted certificates that establish a chain of trust.
 - _Always Ask_ &mdash; Untrusted certificates that are not blocked.
-If a resource (e.g., website or signed email) chains to one of these certificates, the Apple Operating System will ask you to choose whether or not to trust it.
+If a resource (e.g., website or signed email) chains to one of these certificates, the Apple operating system will ask you to choose whether or not to trust it.
 - _Blocked_ &mdash; Potentially compromised certificates that will never be trusted.

 These certificate types are stored within Apple _Keychains_: